newrelic/docs-website/.github/ISSUE_TEMPLATE/content-issue.md

 ---
 name: "Content enhancements and bugs \U0001F4DA"
-about: 'Suggest an enhancement to our docs, or report a bug'
+about: 'Suggest an enhancement to our docs or report a bug in the docs.'
 title: Summarize your content request
 labels: content
 assignees: ''